catalyst-cloud/catalystcloud-docs/source/getting-started/access.rst

 To utilise the most valuable aspects of cloud computing, or to manage and orchestrate a cloud computing environment at scale, automation tools are invaluable.
-Because Catalyst Cloud is based on the world's most popular open source cloud computing platform, OpenStack, many automation tools work with the Catalyst Cloud, or have plugins to work with the Catalyst Cloud.
+Because Catalyst Cloud is based on the world's most popular open source cloud computing platform, OpenStack, many automation tools work with Catalyst Cloud, or have plugins/extensions available to work with Catalyst Cloud.

 Among our preferred automation tools are: